gabrielelana/graceful-death/README.md

 # Graceful Death
 As you know catching fatal errors in PHP is extremely painful aka nearly impossibile.
 This is a library that (partially) solves this issue

+# Gotcha
+It only works on unix platforms